dorukardahan/twitterapi-io-mcp/docs/endpoints/add_webhook_rule.md

 ## Description

 Add a tweet filter rule.
-Default rule is not activated.You must call update_rule to activate the rule.
+Default rule is not activated.
+You must call update_rule to activate the rule.

 ## Example (curl)